May 11, 2009Hilton New York • New York, NY

 James Henry, Senior Managing Director, Investment Banking, BankStreet Group

-Jonathan Seelig, Managing Director, Communications and Internet/Infrastructure, Globespan Capital Partners
+Jonathan Seelig, Managing Director, Globespan Capital Partners

 Blake Warner, Managing Director, Software, Media & Telecom Investment Banking, Thomas Weisel Partners